Richland Elementary School

 Tobacco Free School

-Richland recognizes the health hazards related to the use of tobacco, including the breathing of second-hand smoke.
-We are a “tobacco-free” school, which means we do not allow smoking in the classrooms or on the campus at any time.
+Richland Elementary recognizes the health hazards related to the use of tobacco, including the breathing of second-hand smoke.
+We are a “tobacco-free” school, which means we do not allow smoking or vaping in the classrooms or on the campus at any time.
 In addition, we provide educational information to our students through classroom instruction and activities.
 Our school has information available in the school office about programs that support adults who desire to stop smoking.

 California Education Code